Fossá waterfall

 The village sits in a bay far away from everyday life.
 Photo by @samucrds_ on Instagram.

-Tjørnuvík on the northernly tip of Streymoy island is easily one of the most unique locations in the entire archipelago.
+Tjørnuvík on the northernly tip of Streymoy Island is easily one of the most unique locations in the entire archipelago.
 It sits in a narrow bay with no other villages in sight.
 The drive to Tjørnuvík is mesmerising in its own right.

 14. Sip a Cop of Coffee at Brell Café